AlacrisIO/alacrity/archive/competition.md

 they do not offer deployment services.

 * [Scilla](https://scilla-lang.org/)
-  is the smart contract language for Zilliqa.
+  is the smart contract language for Zilliqa;
-  It is embedded in Coq, and features total functions with eventual message sends.
+  it features total functions with eventual message sends.
+  There is a version embedded in Coq, but it is not used in production.
+  On the other hand, they have a good IDE for developers, [savant](https://savant-ide.zilliqa.com/).

 * [Plutus](https://cardanodocs.com/technical/plutus/introduction/)
   is the smart contract language for Cardano.